© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twyn y Cregen Castle Mound is a scheduled monument protected by Cadw under reference MM080.
 View the official record →

-Twyn y Cregen Castle Mound is a motte situated in Wales, representing a form of medieval fortification characteristic of the Norman period and its aftermath.
+Twyn y Cregen Castle Mound is a motte situated in Wales, designated as a scheduled monument under the care of Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM080.

 Twyn y Cregen Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twyn y Cregen Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM080.